 If you have any of these sex dreams, consider speaking to a therapist or professional to find some answers and initiate the healing process, when applicable.
-As for the really good dreams, maybe try spicing up your sex life, bringing those fantasies to life.
+As for the really good dreams, let them inspire you to spice up your sex life, so you can bring the fantasy to life.

 Lauri Quinn Loewenberg, professional dream analyst